Gumichan01/tx-level-generator/README.md

 ### The generated file ###

-In Target Xpolosion, it is better to give the *.targetx* extension to the generated file.
+In Target Xplosion, it is better to give the *.targetx* extension to the generated file.
 However, the program does not check if the destination file has this extension.
 Actually it will just check if the file exists in the directory and if it is valid.